 Price, place and promotion

-Take price for example.
+Take price, for example.

 You cut your price (temporarily or permanently) and (usually) more customers buy.
+If your percentage growth in customers is higher than the discount, sales go up.
+You grow.

 Then there’s place.
 Where you sell.
 The better your availability, the more you sell.
-Customers can’t buy your product, if they can’t find it.
+Customers can’t buy your product if they can’t find it.

-And finally of course, there’s promotion.
+And finally, of course, there’s promotion.
 This is normally driven by marketing communications.
 It’s the advertising, media and PR which help build awareness.
 It’s how your website creates an engaging customer experience.
 And it’s how your CRM program builds customer loyalty.

 Another market penetration option is acquisition.
 You buy a competitor.
 Your new combined business has a larger share of the market.